-Annual performance evaluations are required for all classified employees.
+Annual performance evaluations are required for all classified employees and strongly suggested for exempt employees.
 The labor contracts and personnel policies include specific provisions for the administration of employee evaluations, employee recognition and merit bonus awards, and corrective performance action.